Gurucharanam Saranam

 better living conditions for the under privileged.
 Out of all the activities

-conducted by the organization, Golden Jubilee Scholarship awards is the best known.
+conducted by the organization, Golden Jubilee Scholarship awards is the best

-Each year, this award is given to the meritorious students in standard XII of school
+Each year, this award is given to the meritorious students in standard XII of

 education or equivalent, who wish to continue their studies and have a parental